 This module is about how organisations create and maintain a viable position in today’s complex business world.
 The unit seeks to examine the kind of thinking that can underpin successful marketing strategies and their practice.
 Successful marketing organisations are the ones which now and in the future will have the skills to manage multiple strategic processes.
 In the course of this module you will have full opportunity to examine and think about this multifaceted perspective on marketing.

-Marketing communications is one of the most noticeable and widely discussed instruments of the marketing mix and has an enormous impact on both society and the business world.
-Every private consumer is exposed to advertising and takes advantage of sales promotions, buys famous brands and visits stores which try every trick in the book to influence our buying behaviour.
-Likewise, organisations are equally desperate to communicate effectively with their business customers and suppliers.
+Marketing Communications is one of the most noticeable and widely discussed instruments of the marketing mix and has an enormous impact on both society and the business world.
+Every private consumer is exposed to advertising and takes advantage of sales promotions, buys famous brands and visits stores.
+Organisations make every effort to influence the buying behaviour of consumers and are equally motivated to communicate effectively with their business customers and suppliers.
+In a business environment where the price and quality of goods and services may be equally matched within a sector, what organisations say, how they say it and to whom can make all the difference.
+Marketing Communications is of interest to everyone.
+Theories of information processing and buyer behaviour, both at individual and organisational level, are explored and applied in the development of communication plans.

 Marketing executives face the challenge of integrating the strengths of the various promotional tools to build successful brands and to achieve competitive advantage.
 In a business environment where the price and quality of goods or service may be equally matched within a sector, what we say, how we say it and to whom - can make all the difference.
 Marketing communications is of interest to everyone…